munnarshainy/meditation-vs-focus-eeg-faa-plv-connectome/README.md

 ---

 ## Background & Motivation
-Mind wandering — the tendency of attention to drift from the present task — is associated with reduced wellbeing, increased rumination, and depressive symptoms.
+Mind wandering; the tendency of attention to drift from the present task, is associated with reduced wellbeing, increased rumination, and depressive symptoms.
 Understanding its neural correlates via EEG offers a path toward objective, passive monitoring of attentional states with applications in